-Parrot introduced a new universal Bluetooth stereo kit for streaming music from a cellular phone to a car radio and for hands free communication.
+New York — Parrot introduced a new universal Bluetooth stereo kit to stream music from a cellular phone to a car radio and for hands free communication.

 The MK6000 is a blue box that installs under the dash.
-It's hardwired into the pre-amp of the stereo and into the speakers of the car.
-When a call comes in over the cellphone, the music automatically mutes.
-It is expected to ship in Jan. with a $239 suggested retail price.
+It’s hard wired into the stereo’s pre-amp and the car’s speakers.
+When a cellular call comes in the music automatically mutes.
+It is expected to ship in January at a $239 suggested retail price.

-Parrot claims that Bluetooth cellular phone use in the U.S. will increase dramatically this year.
+Parrot cited a forecast that Bluetooth cellular phone use in the U.S. will increase dramatically this year.
 Citing ABI Research, it said one out of every three phones sold in the U.S. will be Bluetooth-enabled by the end of this year, compared to one out of every six phones at the end of last year.
 Approximately 150 million cellphones are sold each year in the U.S.